international law flags

 Extracurricular Activities

-Outside of the classroom, YLS has a number of opportunities for students to engage in international legal exchanges, scholarship, and experiences.
+Outside the classroom, Yale Law School offers many opportunities for students to engage in international scholarship, legal exchanges, and experiences.

 Latin American Linkage Program